JacobDChamberlain/Prospect_Scoreboard_Challenge/README.md

 - File-based storage is suitable for small datasets (10 prospects)
 - For larger datasets or concurrent access, a database would be recommended

+**Quarterly Logic:**
+- The nudge command automatically detects quarter boundaries (Q1-Q4) based on year and month
+- Quarters are calculated as: Q1 (Jan-Mar), Q2 (Apr-Jun), Q3 (Jul-Sep), Q4 (Oct-Dec)
+- When nudging a prospect from a previous quarter, `touches_this_quarter` resets to 1
+- When nudging within the same quarter, `touches_this_quarter` increments normally

 ## Development Notes

 - Tests use Date mocking to ensure consistent, predictable results